fjp/fjp.github.io/collections/_2wd-robot/2019-12-06-ros-packages.md

 First you should always verify that things are working as expected before you start to wrap up a sensor in ROS.
 If you know that the sensor is working, then anything that goes wrong will be a problem with the ROS wrapper, which will make things easier to debug.

+In ROS there are two ways to work with sensor data.
+One way is that the sensor publishes topics which other nodes can subscribe to.
+Another way is that the sensor node provides a service which other nodes can use and thereby act as clients.